Infarcactus/Balatro-Custom-Sound-Player/README.md

 Arguments :
   - sound_code : the sound_code you wanna stop (it can be a single string or a table of strings)

+## register_temporary_stop_sound(sound_code,number_repeat)
+Same as register_stop_sound but will only trigger the desired number of time Arguments :
+  - sound_code : the sound_code you wanna stop (it can be a single string or a table of strings)
+  - number_repeat : the number of time we should keep it to stop sounds

 ## Add_Custom_Replace_Sound(replace_code_table) / register_replace_sound_played
 This function also directly interacts with the base game but instead of completely stopping the sound from the base game, it stops it and plays a desired one instead
 replace_code_table: